 Central to the way Woodbridge pupils learn is by broadening their horizons through international travel and exchanges.
-The School’s long standing International Programme emphasises linguistic and cultural enrichment and takes children all over the world to Russia, South Africa, Oman, Australia, Japan, China and India.
+The School’s long standing International Programme emphasises linguistic and cultural enrichment and takes children all over the world to countries such as Russia, Japan and China.
 The memories and experiences from these trips are instantly recalled as major highlights of school life by all those who have experienced them.

 From Year 9, pupils are encouraged to take part in these highly stimulating and varied cultural exchange programmes which enable students to both live with and learn from people and lifestyles far removed from Suffolk.

 “Having been on quite a few school exchanges over the years we all agree that this was without doubt one of the best, if not the best, exchange that Woodbridge School has.
 After walking along the beach with friendly deer at the Miyajima shrine, taking the bullet train to Hiroshima and developing an addiction to watermelon soda, we were all sad to leave.

 We were welcomed at our sister school, Omi Kyodai, with an opening ceremony which included a traditional Japanese drum display, speeches and introductions in Japanese.
 Although we then spent the majority of our time with our partners at school or in their homes, we also spent a few days in Kyoto, Osaka and Hiroshima’s Peace Park, a visit which ended with a spontaneous trip to a karaoke bar.
 Perhaps most memorable was a soulful rendition of Beyoncé’s ‘Best Thing I Never Had’ from Saffron and Chloe complete with actions and two-part harmonies that led to reactions like ‘I laughed so hard I forgot how to breathe.’